lsiemens/QBox/Documentation/AndroidUserGuide.md

 displayed and the accompanying controls remain the same.
 A quantum state has a complex value on each point of the simulation domain, this is represented visually by one of three display modes that show some aspect of the state.
-The display modes are "probability density", "wave function, real part" and "phase angle", all of which display the state against a grayscale representation of the potential in the background.
+The display modes are "probability density", "real part" and "phase angle", all of which display the state against a grayscale representation of the potential in the background.

 ### 2.1.
 Display Modes
 In the "Probability Density" display mode the probability density of the state is represented by the brightness in the red channel.
-In the "Real Part" display mode the real part of the state is represented, where positive values are shown as brightness in the [red channel ?] and negative values are shown as brightness in the [green channel].
+In the "Real Part" display mode the real part of the state is represented, where positive values are shown as brightness in the red channel and negative values are shown as brightness in the green channel.
 In the "Phase Angle" display mode both the magnitude and the phase angle of the state is represented.
 The phase angle is shown as the hue and the magnitude is shown as the brightness.